 Today, however, Kennebunkport also has a hotel and restaurant scene that makes it a world-class summer travel destination.
 I’ve been vacationing in Kennebunkport every summer since I was a kid, and having grown up in New England I can truly attest that this is one of the best vacation towns for those looking for an accessible, immersive Maine experience– especially if you want to get a big dose of Maine in a short period of time.

-In addition to the reliably beautiful ocean views and enduringly “small town” feel, Kennebunkport boasts its fair share of art galleries, spas, lovely antique shops, charming local farm stands, coastal inlets for kayaking, fishing, sailing, and more.
+In addition to the reliably beautiful ocean views and enduringly “small town” feel, Kennebunkport boasts its fair share of art galleries, spas, lovely antique shops, and charming floral farm stands– as well as coastal inlets for kayaking, fishing, sailing, and more.
 There are also enough bike routes to explore for a lifetime.

 Dinner at Ocean at The Cape Arundel Inn